 Explore an open-air museum where art and nature merge

-The Hakone Open-Air Museum, is an outdoor sculpture park that plays with nature.
+The Hakone Open-Air Museum, is an outdoor sculpture gallery that plays with nature.
 Situated in the mountains of Hakone , it spreads across 70,000 square meters and has beautiful views of the surrounding mountains.
-This museum opened in 1969 and was the very first of its kind in Japan.
+This art museum opened in 1969 and was the very first outdoor gallery in Japan.
 The museum is the perfect spot to go for a leisurely stroll surrounded by nature, all the while appreciating great art.
 Needless to say, it's a popular spot for impressive Instagram snaps.

 - The museum's gardens in any season